Monday

 3) a gripping story that has impact on the characters

 The pacing is over-the-top while the passion of the characters is felt with emotions running high in their search for the culprit(s).
-Meltzer makes us care about Elongated Man's pain, Robin's intense reaction to his inability in rescuing the most important person of his life as well as The Atom's poignant reaction towards the murderer.
+Meltzer makes us care about Elongated Man's pain, Robin's helplessness as well as The Atom's poignant reaction in the final chapter.

 Review by Brian Grindrod